Jason Potteiger

 Put another way, when the model does say someone is in the top box, it really means it.
 The model had to ignore nothing negative to get there.
 The cautiousness that makes it a bad regression model makes it a trustworthy classifier.

-The customers who matter most look fine.
+Fragile Satisfaction: The customers who matter most look fine.

-Why bother generating a predicted score for a record that already has one?
-The intellectual exercise answered itself.
-The score and the text are measuring different things, and the customers you most need to hear from are the ones where those two measurements disagree.
+We’ve learned the score and the text are measuring different things, and it’s the customers you most need to hear from where those two measurements disagree.

-Call it fragile satisfaction.
+We’re calling it fragile satisfaction.
 A loyal Starbucks customer rates a location a 9.
 In their rationale, almost as an aside, they note that the bathroom was disgusting.
-This is your biggest fan, and they're giving you a break.
+This is your biggest fan, and they’re giving you a break.
 They assume someone is listening.
 The rating reflects affinity, habit, and the peak moment of their last great visit.
-The text is telling you what's actually broken.
+The text is telling you what’s actually broken.

 In aggregate, fragile satisfaction is invisible.
 A brand averaging 8.5 CSAT looks healthy.
 But if 30 percent of those top-box customers are writing about parking, wait times, or a checkout flow they’ve worked around twice, the 8.5 is a loan.
 One more friction (a price increase, a policy change, a bad day) and the number comes down to meet the text.